graphql/graphql-spec/spec/Section 6 -- Execution.md

   {bestDeferredFragment}.
 - Let {id} be the unique identifier for {bestDeferredFragment}.
 - Return an unordered map containing {id}, {subPath}, {data}, and {errors}.

+Formatting of completed incremental results is defined by the {GetCompletedEntry()} algorithm.

 GetCompletedEntry(pendingResult, errors):